Divyap08/Spotify-Clone/README.md

 # Spotify-Clone
 A static Spotify clone developed using HTML and CSS.
 This is not an official Spotify product and is built only for educational purposes.
-This project is created for educational and learning purposes only.

 # Features
 - Spotify-like UI